Nat34/Projects/php.md

 ?>
 ```
-6. (6) Describe an example of when omitting a break from a switch case would be helpful.
+### 6. Describe an example of when omitting a break from a switch case would be helpful.

-	* Answer: Omitting a break from a switch means you would not exit the control structure, but it seems to be the default behavior to end each switch with a break.
+Omitting a break from a switch means you would not exit the control structure, but it seems to be the default behavior to end each switch with a break.
 Perhaps omitting the break could be helpful if you want to run multiple case statements.

-7. (7) Explain the difference between public, private, and protected for class properties and methods.
+### 7. Explain the difference between public, private, and protected for class properties and methods.
 	* Public: any code could directly access and change the values for these class properties and methods
 	* Private: class properties and methods cannot be accessed outside of the class itself
 	* Protected: class properities and methods can be accessed within the class itself and by inherited classes
 	* var: treated as public
-8. (8) Explain what it means to define a method as abstract.
+### 8. Explain what it means to define a method as abstract.
 	* Answer:  Defining a method as abtract means to modify the properties after inheritance.
 	* Example use:
 	* When its helpful:
-9. (9) Explain what it means to define a method as static.
+### 9. Explain what it means to define a method as static.
 	*Answer:
-10. Explain what it means to define a method as final
+### 10. Explain what it means to define a method as final
 11. When running PHP from the command line, describe how to access command input data inside the script.
 12. When fetching content with an HTTP request, describe how to get header information from the response.